Plan Your Web Site for

 a profile of your ideal customers.

-- Who wants or needs your products or services?
+- Who wants or needs your

 - What is the age range, gender, profession, industry,